-- You're going to experience culture shock, no matter how cool you are, regardless of how diverse you are, and with no regard to your language ability you will have culture shock.
-One of the ways to have a better experience is to have realistic expectations.
-Read everything you can about your future home.
+- One of the ways to have a better experience is to have realistic expectations.
+Read everything you can about your future home to minimize culture shock.

 - Pack light

-- You won't need make-up in Nepal, your blow dryer won't work in Madrid, you'll probably never use your baseball glove in Botswana, and you can buy cheap sweaters in Ecuador.
-Pack light!
-Research your destination in advance, find out what kind of items you must bring (for example, mosquito netting or tampons) and find out what items you can purchase cheaply there.
+- Pack light!
+Research your destination in advance, find out what kind of items you must bring and find out what items you can purchase locally.